 For employees wanting to find out how to write an appeal letter, you can direct them to Citizen’s Advice or ACAS, both of which provide guidance and some free material on how to do so.

-Staff members who are appealing the disciplinary procedure should be aware they can only appeal within the timeframe set out in the written warning letter.
+Staff members who are appealing the disciplinary procedure should be aware of the timeframe in which they can submit an appeal, and this should be set out in the written warning letter.
 This should reflect the disciplinary procedure in the contract of employment or employee handbook.

 Disciplinaries are tough